umbracle/go-eth-consensus/README.md

 **Consensus data types**.
 Full set of data types (up to Bellatrix) in `structs.go` at root.
 It includes the SSZ encoding for each one using [`fastssz`](https://github.com/ferranbt/fastssz).
 Each type is end-to-end tested with the official consensus spec tests.

 **Http client**.
-Lightweight implementation for the OpenAPI spec.
+Lightweight implementation for the [Beacon](https://ethereum.github.io/beacon-APIs) and [Builder](https://ethereum.github.io/builder-specs) OpenAPI spec.
 For usage and examples see the [Godoc](https://pkg.go.dev/github.com/umbracle/go-eth-consensus/http).
 The endpoints are tested against a real server that mocks the OpenAPI spec.

 **Chaintime**.
 Simple utilities to interact with slot times and epochs.

 **BLS**.
 Abstraction to sign, recover and store (with keystore format) BLS keys.

-**Builder types**.
-In progress.

 ## Installation